 Ni-users love the world of ideas and visions, and often think in images, symbols, and metaphors.
 They notice patterns easily, and are excellent strategists, often coming up with a “master plan” or forecast of the future.
-They are the Nikola Tesla’s, the Stephen Hawking’s (INTJs) or the Leo Tolstoy’s and the Carl Jung’s (INFJs).
+They are the Nikola Tesla’s, Stephen Hawking’s (INTJs), Leo Tolstoy’s, and the C.S.
+Lewis’s (INFJs).

 Ni users are more concerned with “the big picture” than any other type.
-They are the most abstract and forward-looking of any of the types; and have very little patience for the “here and now”.
+They are the most abstract and forward-looking of any of the types, and they have very little patience for the “here and now.”
 For this reason, they are very frustrated when having to deal with monotonous, day-to-day tasks.
-Ni users often have strong “gut” feelings and have a hard time explaining these feelings to others.
-They take in and analyze so much information at once, trying to find the common thread that ties it all together, that sometimes they’ll intuitively come to a conclusion, or have an insight, that they can’t fully explain yet.

-The thinking Ni types will come across as very blunt and sarcastic; they will be obsessed with finding the absolute truth behind an idea, and consider themselves realists.
+The thinking Ni types will come across as very blunt and sarcastic.
+They like narrowing down their options and finding the most logical path forward.
 The feeling Ni types have a more accommodating communication style; still often sarcastic, but often at their own expense.
 They will feel other people’s emotions and be much more heavily affected by them.
-They often internalize other people’s feelings, and absorb them, which causes them to be heavily weighed down by an atmosphere that isn’t harmonious.
+They also enjoy narrowing down their options and finding a strategy that will accommodate people.

 Ne Users – Strengths:

 – Can overthink and obsess over things